e-gov/GovSSO-Mock/ARCHITECTURE.md

 may work with older versions as newer language features may not yet have been used in mock codebase.
 GovSSO mock is built on Gin web framework and uses the following libraries for implementing main functionality:

-* jwt-go – for creating and parsing JWT-s;
+* go-jose – for creating and parsing JWT-s;
 * uuid – for generating UUID values for sid and jti claims;
 * jwx – for producing JWKS endpoint output;
 * zerolog – for logging;